alexdeplov/alexdeplov.github.io/content/blog/2026/desktop-phone-connected-to-freebsd-server.md

 Second, I want to build a local LLM so I can talk to the server by voice.
 The privacy advantage is that the phone starts listening **only after** I pick up the handset.
 That is very different from a smart speaker that is always waiting for a wake word and who knows what else is being sent to a remote server.

-I'm currently working on a system that allows me to call the system and then press a button to start recording a voice message.
+And I just finished working on a system that allows me to call, then press a button to start recording a voice message.
 Then, the local LLM converts it to text and sends it back to me via email when it's ready.

-Long term, I want to bring my late grandfather back as an LLM-powered personality, so I can call and talk with him again.

 ## Full Config